xuebinqin/SalientClosedBoundaryTrackingDataset/README.md

 Xuebin Qin, Shida He, Zichen Zhang, Masood Dehghan and Martin Jagersand.
 "Real-time salient closed boundary tracking using perceptual grouping and shape priors." accepted in the 28th British Machine Vision Conference (BMVC), September 2017.<br>

-If you have any problems or suggestions, feel free to contact us.<br>

 Contacts
 ---
 Xuebin Qin<br>